SettleMint

 Provider record model

-• compliance_provider_topics holds the per-topic policy: topic name, on-chain topic id, status (active / revoked), revocation severity threshold, and notification channels.
+compliance_providers holds the provider record: credentials, signing secret(s), the autonomous EOA, the on-chain claim-issuer identity address, and the webhook URL token.
+Exactly one provider record exists per (provider × tenant). compliance_provider_topics holds the per-topic policy: topic name, on-chain topic id, status (active / revoked), revocation severity threshold, and notification channels.
 Multiple topic rows attach to the same provider.

 Provider identity and key list

-• Key list.
-The autonomous EOA is added to the provider's identity as a MANAGEMENT_KEY (purpose 1).
-ERC-734's keyHasPurpose checks against MANAGEMENT_KEY as a superset: one key entry simultaneously satisfies the addClaim authorisation check (ACTION_KEY semantics), the claim signature verification check (CLAIM_SIGNER_KEY semantics), and the addKey rotation check (MANAGEMENT_KEY semantics).
+The Identity Factory deploys a fresh OnchainID identity contract for the participant.
+The provider's identity is separate from the tenant organization identity and from any subject identity.
+The platform then adds the autonomous EOA to that identity as a MANAGEMENT_KEY (purpose 1).
+ERC-734's keyHasPurpose checks against MANAGEMENT_KEY as a superset: one key entry satisfies the addClaim authorisation check (ACTION_KEY semantics), the claim signature verification check (CLAIM_SIGNER_KEY semantics), and the addKey rotation check (MANAGEMENT_KEY semantics) simultaneously.
 This mirrors the organisation deployment pattern and avoids maintaining three separate purpose entries.
+The same generic primitives drive both organisation and provider deployments:

 provisionParticipantEoa(walletName) ← generic primitive